 but now has been revealed by the appearing of our Savior Christ Jesus, who abolished death and brought life and immortality to light through the gospel,2 Timothy 1:10(NASB)

 The gospel Paul preached to Timothy is the same gospel that we adore... for sin and death has been abolished in our lives and by faith in Him we have been given life and immortality.
-It was by grace that we have been given the light of the glorious gospel of Christ and it is by grace that He will illumine our path and bring us home victorious - for Christ's sake.
+It was by grace that we have been given the light of the glorious gospel of Christ and it is by grace that He will illumine our path and bring us home victorious.

 Heavenly Father, thank You for the truth of the old, old story, which has remained as fresh and impelling for believers today, as the day when Paul wrote his final epistle to Timothy, encouraging him to stand fast in the faith and to testify of God's perfect plan of salvation.
-We praise You for our great salvation, which was revealed at the coming of our Lord Jesus.
+I praise You for my great salvation, which was revealed at the coming of our Lord Jesus.
 Thank You that Christ was sent to abolish death and to bring life and hope to those who believe.
-Thank You that He is coming again to finish His work when all things will be placed under His feet and Christ will be all in all.
-May I be strong and very courageous in my Christian walk, and use me for Your greater praise and glory - this I ask in Jesus' name, AMEN.
+Thank You that He is coming again to finish His work, when all things will be placed under His feet and Christ will be all in all.
+May I be strong and very courageous in my Christian walk, and use me for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.

 Never miss a post